All Year: Yes

 You will have your own bedroom in a comfortable house (with your own bathroom).
 You will also have access to all other parts (kitchen, sitting room, dining room etc) of the house.
 There is a washing machine available for your clothes.

 The animals are well-mannered and affectionate and are family members.
-The animals' needs always come first.
+The animals` needs always come first.
 We are scientists and knowledgeable conservationists with strong green, botanical, geological and ornithological interests and enjoy riding, gardening, breeding rare chickens, jam and gift/jewellery making.

 We live in a very attractive rural area of Devon on the outskirts of a beautiful old village called Dolton (look on "Google Earth").
 The village has a very friendly and active community, a church, 2 excellent traditional pubs, a post office and a small shop.
+We are not near a town or city but are in the beautiful countryside.

 We are a married couple living in a Scandinavian style house with stunning views looking out over a Devon Wildlife Nature Reserve and beautiful countryside.
 We are about a 45 minute drive from Dartmoor National Park.